 The big news though, is that Mark has officially been ordained as a subdeacon!

-I don’t have many words to explain how excited we are for this, so I have included some pictures!
+I don’t have many words to explain how excited we are for this, so I have included some pictures! click to see the facebook reel for those pictures.

 We pray everyone is doing well and definitely miss all of y’all!